 \subsection{Motivation}

-In this paper we systematically study a new type of constrained sphere packing problem, where we forbid certain short distances between centers of spheres.
+We systematically study a new type of constrained sphere packing problem, where we forbid certain short distances between centers of spheres.
 We are then able to solve exactly this problem when the forbidden set is the complement of a finite collection of square roots of even integers.
-The main questions driving/inspiring the problems we study and solve in this manuscript are: \begin{itemize} \item What other ``natural'' discrete geometry problems can be solved using Viazovska's modular forms construction technique?
+The main questions driving/inspiring the problems we study and solve in this manuscript are the following: \begin{itemize} \item What other `natural' discrete geometry problems can be solved using Viazovska's modular forms construction technique?

 \item Can we embed the functions $f_8$ and $f_{24}$ found by Viazovska in a larger family of functions $\{f_{d}\}_{8|d}$ in such a way that these work as auxiliary functions that solve some kind of dual optimization problem of the question above? \end{itemize}